-We'll get into the details of this question a lot more through the program, but initially, focus on high-quality carbs, protein, and fat from Paleo sources.
+We'll get into the details of this question a lot more through the program, but initially, focus on high-quality carbs, protein, and fat from unprocessed sources.
 This means eat meat and vegetables, nuts and seeds, some fruit, little starch and no sugar.
 Consider avoiding grains, legumes, dairy, processed seed oils, and chemical additives.

-This will get more specific as time goes on, but for now eat three balanced meals per day (each including protein, carbohydrates, and fat), and eat a little less than you want if you're trying to lose weight, eat the same amount you've been eating if you're trying to maintain, and eat a little more than you want if you're trying to gain.
+This will get more specific as time goes on, but for now eat at least three balanced meals per day (each including protein, carbohydrates, and fat), and eat a little less than you want if you're trying to lose weight, eat the same amount you've been eating if you're trying to maintain, and eat a little more than you want if you're trying to gain.

 Just like improving fitness or building strength, changes to body composition happen gradually, so establishing a baseline helps you to answer the ultimate question: is this working?
 Physical changes are only one part of the equation, so consider a consultation with your doctor to establish baseline health markers like cholesterol or fasting glucose.